Dilys Grace Edmunds

 Returning to Britain after the end of World War One, arriving towards the end of 1920 and staying for about a year, she raised funds in London and Wales for a building programme to provide residential hostels for Indian teachers, accommodation for school children in the Karimanj District, and to establish a 'School of Weaving' for the Girls' School at Karimganj.

-Coming back to London again in 1925, this time to care for her mother who was unwell, she herself was taken ill and died suddenly in a London hospital on 17 April 1926.
+Coming back to London again in 1925, this time to care for her mother who was unwell, she herself took ill and died suddenly in a London hospital on 17 April 1926.

 Dilys Edmunds was buried at Abney Park Cemetery in Stoke Newington, London.